OverLessArtem/linux-tkg-gentoo/README.md

 ### Who Is This For?
 - Gentoo users who prefer OpenRC.
-- Gamers and enthusiasts seeking a low-latency, high-performance kernel. 🎲
-- Those who want a customizable kernel tailored to their needs.

 ### Installation
-1. Clone the repository: `git clone https://github.com/your-username/linux-tkg-gentoo-openrc.git`
+1. Clone the repository: `git clone https://github.com/OverLessArtem/linux-tkg-gentoo-openrc.git`
 2. Customize `customization.cfg` as needed (kernel version and patches are pre-optimized for Gentoo).
-3. Build the kernel: `make && make install` (or use Gentoo-specific commands for kernel installation).
+3. Build the kernel: `./install.sh install` (or use Gentoo-specific commands for kernel installation).
 4. Update your bootloader (e.g., GRUB) and enjoy! 🚀

 ---

 🌟 **Contribute**: Feel free to submit issues or pull requests to improve this fork!
-📬 **Contact**: Reach out via GitHub for support or suggestions.